Andrew Wyeth. Alfred's World.: Plot

 Alfred (Brian Tyree Henry) practices at a shooting range in the woods, ignoring Earn's phone calls.
 He then leaves for a farm he purchased, where he is cultivating marijuana, originating from the original plant that he received at Blueblood's funeral.

 Alfred discovers an abandoned tractor nearby and sets out to repair it using a tutorial from a YouTuber named "These Backhoes Ain't Loyal".
 That night, he hears sounds coming from his shed.
 When he opens it, he doesn't find anyone but finds his marijuana cultivation ruined.
-He questions a hardware store owner, Clyde (Steve Coulter), about the events and he deduces that a feral hog was responsible, who wants to eat Alfred's cultivation.
-Alfred lies that his cultivation was corn, so Clyde suggests that he takes corn to the outside as a bait and then kill the hog when it starts eating it.
+He questions a hardware store owner, Clyde (Steve Coulter), about the events and he deduces that a feral hog was responsible, that wants to eat Alfred's cultivation.
+Alfred lies that his cultivation was corn, so Clyde suggests that he take corn to the outside as bait and then kill the hog when it starts eating it.
 Clyde states that the hog shouldn't just be poisoned but also killed, stating that the hog will kill Alfred if given the chance, prompting Alfred to laugh it off.
-After repairing the shed, uses the marijuana to lure out the hog.
-However, he over-sleeps and is too late to stop the hog from eating the marijuana.
+After repairing the shed, Alfred uses the marijuana to lure out the hog.
+However, he oversleeps and is too late to stop the hog from eating the marijuana.

 He continues working on the tractor, discovering a dead mouse in an engine and often missing vital parts of the tutorial that nearly cost him his life.
 The next day, he finally fixes the tractor and excitedly takes it for a ride.
 However, the tractor soon gets jammed on a ledge.
 As he tries to move it over, the tractor tumbles towards him as he falls off and is knocked unconscious.
 Waking up a few hours later, he finds that his left foot was crushed by the tractor, and starts limping towards his farm.
 As he arrives, he finds the hogs eating his marijuana.
 One of the hogs sees Alfred and charges towards him, ramming him to a wall.
 Alfred then fights with the hog, struggling to kill him.
 He then takes a skillet he ordered from Amazon and uses it to beat the hog to death.

 Earn once again calls and this time, Alfred answers.
 When Earn (Donald Glover) asks how is it going, Alfred states that it is boring living there.
 The next day, they talk through FaceTime, with Alfred not revealing anything about the hog.
-Earn notes that while he may like living in the farm, he should be careful as he may not be reported missing for weeks if he ever disappeared.
+Earn notes that while he may like living on the farm, he should be careful as he may not be reported missing for weeks if he ever disappeared.
 He talks to Alfred about going back to Atlanta, but Alfred states that he is fine where he is.